diagonalciso/pihole-adlists/README.md

 # pihole-adlists
-These are my personal pinole adlistst.
+These are my personal Pi-Hole adlistst.
 Please use with care!
 Also, these lists might break some social media, except for Twitter.

 Contents: